 Area of Risk 1 Bribery and Corruption Definition A donation is a gift of money or the equivalent of money (for example products, materials, services or employees' time, known as "in-kind") without receiving anything in return, including gifts given in response to a significant unforeseen external event or natural disaster, potentially material business crisis or resilience issue or to a charity.
 A charity is a voluntary, not-for-profit organisation established and registered for charitable, social and philanthropic purposes for the benefit of society e.g., the prevention or relief of poverty, the advancement of education, health, citizenship or community development, arts, culture, heritage, science or sport.
 A charitable organisation is a legal entity which is able to receive donations in its principal jurisdiction of operation.
 A political donation has the meaning given to it in the UK Companies Act 2006.
 Compass does not make political donations.
 Payments made as part of a contractual negotiation or commitment (including capital investment or expenditure), to a client that is neither a charity nor charitable organisation, are not a donation as they represent an overall financial return to the client and may form part of the client's revenue stream.
 In these circumstances, advice must be taken from your country or Regional General Counsel and Finance Director to review the appropriateness of the payments and advise on the applicable delegation of authority, accounting treatment and record keeping required.
 Expectation Donations that you wish to make must be legitimate, have a business purpose, be transparent, reasonable and proportionate in value, nature and scale.
 Through donations, Compass aims to improve its impact on the environments in which it operates and the communities it serves.
 Therefore, only make donations to a charity or charitable organisation in support of one or more of the Group's corporate responsibility goals which focus on the themes of: environment and sustainability; occupational health and safety; healthy eating and nutritional education; people development and education; community engagement and outreach; diversity, equity and inclusion; and responsible business practice.
-Any donations meeting the above criteria may be considered provided that it does not fall within any of the following excluded categories: any entity which is not a charity, charitable organisation or equivalent in its country of incorporation; any organisation the dominant purpose of which is to promote religion or faith or only undertake religious activities; any organisation whose objectives or purpose are inconsistent with this policy, the Group's corporate responsibility goals or Code of Business Conduct.
-Preference should be given to those charities or charitable organisations with activities or projects in communities in which we operate.
+Any donations meeting the above criteria may be considered provided that it does not fall within any of the following excluded categories: any entity which is not a charity, charitable organisation or equivalent in its country of incorporation; any organisation the dominant purpose of which is to promote religion or faith or only undertake religious activities; any political organisation or individual which promotes party political activities; any organisation whose objectives or purpose are inconsistent with this policy, the Group's corporate responsibility goals or Code of Business Conduct.
+Preference should be given to those charities or charitable organisations with activities or projects in communities in Preference should be given to those chantee of chantee of ganisations with activities of projects in communities in which we operate.
 Payments must be appropriate and authorised in accordance with the GAM and applicable local delegation of authority prior to entering into any arrangement or transferring the funds.
 Do not use donations to conceal corrupt, fraudulent, or other improper payments or to improperly and unfairly influence a business decision or potential future or past decisions.